lightstep/terraform-lightstep-aws-dashboards/modules/kinesis-dashboard/README.md

-# Lightstep AWS Kinesis Dashboard
+# Cloud Observability AWS Kinesis Dashboard

-This module provisions a Lightstep dashboard for AWS Kinesis.
+This module provisions a Cloud Observability dashboard for AWS Kinesis.